skabeo/my-portfolio/README.md

 - HTML
 - CSS
+- Javascript

 ### Key Features <a name="key-features"></a>

+- **Javascipt script DOM manipulation is used for the functionality of the web page**
 - **Flexbox is used to place elements in the page**
 - **Mobile-First approach is used for the design**
 - **A figma template is parsed to create the design of the web page**